 YOUR GROUP: The group size ranges from 6-12 participants, plus 2 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 We will prepare our meals as a group using the kitchen facilities.

 ACCOMMODATIONS: Stay in a cozy north woods lodge just outside of Ely.
-Enjoy the many amenities of Wintergreen Lodge, including indoor bathrooms, showers and all the amenities.
+Enjoy the many amenities of Wintergreen Lodge, including indoor bathrooms and showers.
 Typically there are 2-3 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
 Wintergreen Lodge has stairs, narrow doorways, and boardwalks, if you are concerned about accessibility please give us a call.

 MEALS: We’ll enjoy a variety of meals, some served at the lodge and others we’ll prepare ourselves out in the BWCAW.
 You’ll enjoy fresh fruits and vegetables in our tasty meals.
 We’ll share hearty breakfasts, picnic trail lunches, and lively dinners at the lodge.
 If you have special dietary restrictions, be sure to list them on your registration.